SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 Discord teleports over to the next pony.

 "Oh, hey Discord.
-What's up?", says Rainbow Dash.
+What's up?" asks Rainbow Dash.

-"Well, the sky of course!
-Of all ponies I thought you would know."
+"Well, the sky, of course!
+Of all ponies, I thought you would know that."
 Discord laughs smugly.
 Rainbow audibly groans.

-Discord sighs, "Okay, fine.
+Discord sighs.
+"Okay, fine.
 I have a crush on Fluttershy, and I don't know what to do about it.
 I asked Twilight, and she said I should read a book.
 I asked Rarity, and she said I should bring her on a date.
 Pinkie Pie said I should get her a gift.
 What do you think I should do, Rainbow?"

 Rainbow thinks for a second, then answers, "Well, I'd say the best way to win a pony's heart is to impress them.
 If you do something really awesome for Fluttershy, she's sure to love it!"